 Should I Use Rate Sheets?

-Note: If your agreements with customers stipulate a markup and not a dollar amount, consider setting up multiplier codes.
-Please see the related article "How to Add Multiplier Codes" for help with this.
+*Note* If your agreements with customers stipulate a markup and not a dollar amount, consider setting up multiplier codes.
+Please see the related article Creating Multiplier Codes for help with this.

 Begin by navigating to the (2.) defaults section → rate sheet on a customer record: